Pesc0/imgui-cmake/README.md

 It is also reccommended in the [SDL Raspberry documentation](https://github.com/libsdl-org/SDL/blob/main/docs/README-raspberrypi.md) to assign 128MB of ram (or more) to the GPU.

 ### Expected performance
 On a Raspberry Pi 3 the performance is around 100-130 fps at 1080p for the imgui demo.
 It can drop down to as low as 30 fps or even less if certain demanding features are being displayed.

-One example of such features are the colored buttons present in the demo under `layout & scrolling -> scrolling`.
+An example of such features is the colored buttons present in the demo under "layout & scrolling -> scrolling"